U.S. DEPARTMENT OF TRANSPORTATION ABANDONS

 ITS REGULATORY RESPONSIBILITY

-DONALD L. PEVSNER
+by DONALD L. PEVSNER

 Many newspaper stories have been written about how the airlines have turned airline ticket provisions that were once free, or available at nominal cost, into obscenely-large profit centers.